 "I know you don't trust me yet, Captain, but is it too early to ask what secrets Mr. Universe stored in her?" said Deader.

-Mal gazed at his new pilot.
+Mal gazed at her.
 A tense moment passed.
 Zoe, who'd been silent all this time, said, "I don't see the harm at this point, sir.
 I have a feeling Badger has probably sussed out some of 'em already.
 It's likely why he came lookin' for us."

 "More or less ..." said Deader.
 "More or less ..."

 "So why ask if you already know?" demanded Mal.

 "I suspect her secrets will line neatly up with Chen's," she answered.

 "Some of 'em probably

 will," said Mal.
 "Certainly not all.
 And that's all I'm willing to